COSC360/project-rithujaa-makoto/client-side experience.md

 ![alt_text](images/image1.png "image_tooltip")

 * Login page

+    Users register and make their unique account with the email and password.

 * Profile page

+    Users can customize their profiles with their profile pictures and bio

 * Search page

+    Users can search for Items/Posts by typing keyword in the search box

 * Post Story page

+    Users can create and post their Story with a title

 As previously stated, this design choice is implemented throughout almost the entire website.
 The navigation bar on the left is kept minimal.